-A female student works from her laptop on a bench in the Modlin Center for the Arts
+A female student works from her laptop in front of a large arched window

 Crafting an Effective Activities Resume